DaelonSuzuka/Skein/README.md

-# Diagraph
+# Skein

-Diagraph is a dialog management system that combines the expressiveness of a domain-specific-language like [yarn]() or [ink]() with the visual workflow of a node graph, and enables a rapid and powerful workflow by bringing these tools directly into the Godot editor.
+Skein is a dialog management system that combines the expressiveness of a domain-specific-language like [yarn]() or [ink]() with the visual workflow of a node graph, and enables a rapid and powerful workflow by bringing these tools directly into the Godot editor.

 # Features